andriesfilmer/gtd/cheatsheets/vim.md

     :argdo %s/pattern/replace/gce | update " Confirm updates in recursieve files

 Option 2
-    :vimgrep /pattern/ `find . -type f`" Set all files in quickfix list.
+    :vimgrep pattern `find path -type f`   " Set all files in quickfix list.
 Use `copen` to see the matches.
     :cdo %s/pattern/replace/gc             " Change all matches with a confirm.

 ## Moving Viewport
     zz                                 " Set viewport in center